 For everything Oxford food and drink, check out my guide to the best restaurants in Oxford.

 As a lifelong Oxford local, I’ve visited many an Oxford bar and pub in my time.
 The Oxford food scene is excellent and I’m happy to see lots of places to eat outside in Oxford this summer.
 Oxford City Council are even pedestrianising parts of the city to make room for more outdoor restaurants in Oxford!

-Please note – while I’ve tried to be as accurate as possible with opening times and menus, things are subject to change during these weird times.
+Please note – while I’ve tried to be as accurate as possible with opening times and menus, things are subject to change.
 Please check with venues directly for more details!